This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 So, you’ve got lots of options to choose from.
 The tickets here are reasonably priced, and it is a terrific way to spend your last day in Cologne.

 A boat cruise along the Rhine is one of the top things to do in Cologne city break.

-The environment (in Belgian District) makes this restaurant a more appealing option.
+The environment (in Belgian District) makes this restaurant a more than appealing option.

-This is your spot if you are looking to enjoy banana bread.
-The friendly service and atmosphere ensure visitors like you make the most of your time in the dynamic city of Cologne.
+This is your spot if you are hoping to enjoy banana bread.
+The friendly service and atmosphere ensure visitors like you make the most of their time in the dynamic city of Cologne.

-A pop-up bar set up to host varying restaurant types every other week, Laden Ein offers a wide range of inviting cuisines – that will appeal both the locals and tourists of diverse backgrounds.
+A pop-up bar set up to host varying restaurant types every other week, Laden Ein offers a wide range of inviting cuisines.
+These appetising dishes appeal to both the locals and tourists of diverse backgrounds.

-The Euro is the official currency in Germany as in most European Union countries.
+The Euro is the official currency in Germany, as in most European Union countries.
 Before embarking on your trip, it would be wise to buy euros (enough for at least you).
-I notice that most shops in Cologne took cash and didn’t even have contactless payments.
+I noticed that most shops in Cologne took cash and didn’t even have contactless payments.

-Hopefully, this 2 day Cologne itinerary will help you plan your next city break to this hidden Germany gem.
-Now you know what to do in Cologne in 2 days!
+Hopefully, this 3 day Cologne itinerary will help you plan your next city break to this hidden German gem.
+Now you know what to see in Cologne in 2 days or more!